One of a range of degrees from the taught Master's Programme at the Department of Computer Science.

 Although the responsibility for finding a placement is with you, our Careers and Placements Service maintains a wide variety of employers who offer placement opportunities and organise special training sessions to help you secure a placement, from job application to the interview.
 Optional one-to-one consultations are also available.

-In order to qualify for the placement period you must maintain an overall average pass mark of not less than 60% across all modules studied in semester ‘A’.
+In order to qualify for the placement period you must pass all the first 60 credits of your study in your first attempt.

 *Tuition fees are charged annually.
 The fees quoted above are for the specified year(s) only.
 Fees may be higher in future years, for both new and continuing students.
 Please see the University’s Fees and Finance Policy (and in particular the section headed “When tuition fees change”), for further information about when and by how much the University may increase its fees for future years.